lunatask/lunatask/README.md

 #### State of the Art Security

 Your data is yours only.
 All your data in end-to-end encrypted by industry-standard AES-256-GCM and PBKDF2 algorithms.
 Your data in a plain form will never leave your machine.
 These same algorithms power password managers like 1Password or LastPass.
-No one has access to your data, not even us.
+No one has access to your data, not even me.

 #### Real-time Sync and Offline Support